Search results for:

 Table of Contents

-In some cases, website developers and site owners may need to take a direct look into all of the access logs for the website.
-In such a case, cPanel offers the Raw Access metrics in order to let the account holder download the log files of their site.
-Raw access logs are plain text files that contain all of the information about your site’s visitors and all the the pages and content they visited.
+In some cases, website developers and site owners may need to directly look into all of the access logs for the website.
+In such a case, cPanel offers the Raw Access metrics to let the account holder download the log files of their site.
+Raw access logs are plain text files that contain all of the information about your site's visitors and all the pages and content they visited.

 The option to view the raw access logs can be found under the Metrics section of your cPanel main page, under the Raw Access option.

-When you click on the Raw Access option, you are brought to the Raw Access page, which has a number of options and features for you and your websites.
+When you click on the Raw Access option, you are brought to the Raw Access page, which has several options and features for you and your websites.

 Let's go over each section to detail what is being shown and what can be done.